ElevationAscent: 2,616' 797 m

 The route features its share of rocks, roots, steep climbs, fast descents, switchbacks, and the occasional sandy section through forest, meadow, and fields.
 You may even find the kitchen sink in Hell's Kitchen.
 And if you stop for more than a few seconds, the mosquitoes will urge you on.

-enters some flatter, sandy sections (Sandy Bottom and The Beach) as you pass by a couple of kettle lakes.
+After a couple miles of this, the Blue Loop enters some flatter, sandy sections (Sandy Bottom and The Beach) as you pass by a couple of kettle lakes.
 After the Beach, you enter the Recovery Zone with some easy riding through a perfectly planted grid of pine trees.
 Next up is Hell's Kitchen, which might be the most difficult segment on the loop.
 Hell's Kitchen features a higher density of rocks and roots along a short but steep climb, including some tight switchbacks.

-trail.
+At the top of Hell's Kitchen, you'll reach the Cross Roads and you should head towards the Connector - North trail.
 This is a roughly five-mile trail that passes through varied terrain (fields, meadows, forests) on a mostly singletrack that.
 The tread varies from packed loamy soil to sandy soil to rocks with some more difficult sections.
 The two connector trails merge at all road intersections, with the northbound trail always keeping to the right.

-This takes you back to the Cross Roads where you'll complete the rest of the Blue Loop
+This takes you back to the Cross Roads where you'll complete the rest of the Blue Loop.

 The loop is easy enough to be accessible to intermediates who are hungering for a longer ride, and advanced riders will enjoy the great flow (and potentially) great speed of the uninterrupted singletrack sections.